marksweiss/sofine/README.md

 `sofine` uses two kinds of plugins. _Data retrieval plugins_ are what you call singly or in chained expressions to return data sets.
 When the documentation says "plugin," it means data retrieval plugin.
 But `sofine` also supports plugins for the data format of data sets.
 By default `sofine` expects input on `stdin` in JSON format and writes JSON to `stdout`.
 But there is also a plugin for CSV.

-## How Data Retrival Plugins Work and How to Write Them
+## How Python Data Retrieval Plugins Work and How to Write Them

 ### Boilerplate